malex1106/ai_framework/README.md

-# Python framework for basic Artificial Intelligence algorithms
+# Python framework for Artificial Intelligence algorithms

 This framework can be used to illustrate various ai-principles.
 Due to the module-like design, you can easily introduce and test your own methods.